100 Notable alumni of

 -

-Jon Steven Young is an American former professional football player who was a quarterback in the National Football League (NFL) for 15 seasons, primarily with the San Francisco 49ers.
-He also played for the Tampa Bay Buccaneers.
-Prior to his NFL career, he was a member of the Los Angeles Express in the United States Football League (USFL) for two seasons.
-Young played college football at Brigham Young University (BYU), setting school and NCAA records en route to being runner-up for the 1983 Heisman Trophy.
+Jon Steven Young is an American former professional football quarterback who played in the National Football League (NFL) for 15 seasons, most notably with the San Francisco 49ers.
+He previously played for the Tampa Bay Buccaneers, who drafted him.
+Prior to his NFL career, Young played for the Los Angeles Express of the United States Football League (USFL) for two seasons.
+He played college football for the BYU Cougars, setting school and NCAA records.

 -